Travel & conservation company, since 1991

 Some of my thoughts:

-These are my thoughts and do not represent those of Africa Geographic or any of the passionate team that work with me.
+The thoughts below do not represent an Africa Geographic house view or mirror the thoughts of any passionate team members working with me.

-Surely it’s pointless going on any further about how trophy hunting could contribute to a lion conservation strategy.
-We know for sure that lion populations are crashing, and that trophy hunting is playing a role in that crash.
-In other words, trophy hunting of wild lions has become part of the problem.
-Again, I’d highly recommend reading the USFW report if you have any doubts about this.
+Surely, it’s pointless going on further about how trophy hunting could contribute to a lion conservation strategy.
+We know that free-roaming lion populations are crashing and that trophy hunting plays a role.
+In other words, trophy hunting of wild free-roaming lions has become part of the problem.
+Again, I’d highly recommend reading the USFW report if you have any doubts.

-Perhaps it’s time to recognise that a total ban on trophy hunting of wild lions should be put in place until the wild populations recover.
+Perhaps it’s time to recognise that a total ban on trophy hunting of wild free-roaming lions should be implemented until these populations recover.
 Or even forever.
 I’d like to think that humans have evolved and no longer see the need for this relic from the distant past.

 It’s clear from the past few years that the rules of engagement have changed and that trophy hunters and their families will increasingly be targeted for special treatment – often by aggressive activists, but increasingly by Joe Soap, who just doesn’t buy the “trophy hunting is conservation” story any more.
-It’s also clear that lion populations are not what they used to be – and that the trophy hunting industry needs to start to recognise that fact.
+It’s also clear that free-roaming wild lion populations are not what they used to be – and that the trophy hunting industry needs to start recognising that fact.

-We all need to recognise this need for change and to adapt to modern-day dynamics and realities.
-Perhaps, mainly due to seismic events such as Cecil the Lion, we are seeing the beginning of massive change in an industry that needs a good shakedown.
+We all must recognise this need for change and adapt to modern-day dynamics and realities.
+Perhaps, mainly due to seismic events such as Cecil the Lion, we are seeing the beginning of a massive change in an industry that needs a good shakedown.

 Keep the passion